GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

 You can also obtain tut_bathy.nc from the GMT cache server as we are doing below.
 Feel free to open it in any other program and compare results with GMT.

-We first use the GMT module :doc:`grdinfo` to see what's in this file:
+We first use the GMT module :doc:`/grdinfo` to see what's in this file:

    ::